Proud of our Grant Partners 2019...

 Why It Matters

 Women in Wisconsin only earn 78.3 cents for every dollar their male counterpart earns.
-Without economic social change, it will take until 2058 for women to catch up.
+Without improved economic empowerment and change, it may take until 2058 for women to catch up.